David Coverdale: Back to solo and Into the Light (1999–2002)

 In 2000, Coverdale released his first solo studio album in 22 years, titled Into The Light, with the songs "Love is Blind" and "Slave", released as singles.
 Even though the album was not a big hit, it is his most successful solo album both commercially and critically, with the song "River Song" receiving most attention and the album did return Coverdale, to the music business.
-In 2003, the compilation album The Early Years was released, including his two solo albums White Snake and Northwinds from the late 1970s.